philbuchanan/Tabs-Shortcodes/readme.txt

 = Features =

 * Adds two shortcodes for adding a tabbed interface to your site
+* Select a specific tab by URL
 * No default CSS added (you will **need** to [add your own](http://wordpress.org/plugins/tabs-shortcodes/other_notes/))
-* Only adds JavaScript on pages that use the shortcodes
+* Only adds JavaScript on pages that use the shortcodes (and doesn't require jQuery)
-* Does not require jQuery

 = The Shortcodes =